So You’re Bored. Welcome To The Club, Population: All Of Us.

 49. Reorganize your closet.

 Pull everything out.
-Try things on.
-Donate anything that hasn’t fit since 2019.
-Hang what’s left by color, like a maniac.
+Try everything on.
+Donate what you haven't fit into since 2019.
+Color code what’s left.
 Step back.
 It’s a BOUTIQUE.
 It’s a CAPSULE WARDROBE.
-You’re basically a fashion influencer now.
+You’re practically a fashion influencer now.

 50. Listen to a podcast while you fold laundry.